Joe Eula: Death

 Eula died in hospital on October 27, 2004, at the age of 79, in Kingston, New York.
 He had been hospitalized for pneumonia and a bad reaction to his chemotherapy.
 At the time of his death, Eula lived in Manhattan and Hurley, New York.

 Commemoration

-In 2008 Joe Eula was highlighted as an iconic illustrator in the "Line of Fashion Design" exhibition at Leslie Lohman Art Foundation, NY.
-The following year, in 2009 the exhibition was expanded and shown at the Society of Illustrators, NY.
+In 2008 Joe Eula was highlighted as an iconic illustrator in the Line of Fashion Design exhibition at the Leslie Lohman Art Foundation, NY.
+The following year, 2009, the exhibition was expanded and shown at the Society of Illustrators, NY.
 Chris Royer contributed several key Joe Eula artworks for the exhibitions.

-"Halston and Andy Warhol: Silver and Suede" book in 2014 by Abrahms, Chris Royer was a contributor and advisor and supplied selected pieces of Joe Eula artwork for the book.
+In 2014 Abigail Franzen-Sheehan edited Halston and Andy Warhol: Silver and Suede, a book published by Abrahms, to which Chris Royer was one of the contributors, as well as an advisor, and supplied selected pieces of Joe Eula artwork for the book.